 6.How Much Does It Cost To Replace Tpms Sensor?

-The cost of replacing a TPMS sensor can vary depending on the make and model of the vehicle, as well as the specific sensor needed.
 On average, the cost of a single TPMS sensor can range from $50 to $200, excluding installation fees.
 It’s recommended to consult with a mechanic or dealership to get an accurate estimate for your specific vehicle.

 7.How To Reset Tire Pressure Light TPMS On A Honda Civic?